 You can keep some things secret.
 But in general, share as much as you can.
 Don’t be precious.

 Once you know the break-even point on your project (usually a book, but it could be something else like a video game or an animated cartoon), set your minimum goal to that break-even point.
 Some will disagree, but it’s better to not print the book than to print it at a loss to a small audience.
+Set your break-even point a little higher than you think it should be, to cover unexpected problems such as late cancellations.

 You have the right – even the duty – to make a profit.
 Crowdfunding does not entail a limit on your financial or creative reward.
 Crowdfunding is a tool to establish demand before you produce your book.